buren/git-story/README.md

 #### Simplified git workflow.

-_git-story_ tries to simplify the [GitHub Flow](http://scottchacon.com/2011/08/31/github-flow.html) branching model, so that any VCS novice can use it within 5 minutes.
+_git-story_ aims to simplify the [GitHub Flow](http://scottchacon.com/2011/08/31/github-flow.html) branching model, so that any VCS novice can use it within 5 minutes.

 It also includes various extensions to git, documented below.